noah35becker/e-commerce-backend/README.md

 DB_PW = 'your-mysql-password-goes-here'
 ```
 5. Open the terminal, `cd` to the program folder, and run the command `npm install`.
 6. Run the command `mysql -u username -p` (with your MySQL username in place of `username`).
 Enter your MySQL password when prompted.
-Once you've logged in, run the command `source db/schema.sql;` to initialize the database.
+Once you've logged in to the MySQL shell, run the command `source db/schema.sql;` to initialize the database.
 (You can repeat this step in the future if you ever want to reset the database.)
-7. Run the command `quit;` to log out of MySQL.
+7. Run the command `quit;` to exit the MySQL shell.
 You're all set!

 ## Usage